Over the last few decades, the average grade of mined Australian ore has halved, while the waste removed to access the minerals has more than doubled.

 The top grinding size for flotation with current technology is typically 150 microns, not much bigger than a human hair.
 If the top size were raised to 600 microns, the grinding energy would be reduced by half.

-Work is being undertaken at Newcastle University, by the inventor of the Jameson Cell, to develop a new process for the flotation of coarse particles, known as the fluidised bed flotation cell.
+Research undertaken at Newcastle University has developed a process for the flotation of coarse particles, known as the fluidised bed flotation cell.
 The research reasons that the cause of the low recoveries achieved with coarse particles was the high degree of turbulence in conventional flotation cells.

 Instead of using a mechanical agitator, the research found that if the particles were Ievitated with an upflow of water in a fluidised bed, a gentle environment for contacting bubbles and particles could be provided.